unitaryfund/unitary.fund/src/content/grant/2024_Quantum-Picturalism_Website.md

   - education
   - quantum
 ---
-To **Abbey Pint and Thomas Cervoni** to further develop **Quantum Picturalism Website**, which has a mission to expand Quantum Picturalism resources to make quantum math more accessible and inclusive.
+To **Abbey Pint and Thomas Cervoni** to further develop the **Quantum Picturalism Website**, which has a mission to expand Quantum Picturalism resources to make quantum math more accessible and inclusive.